aiman-al-masoud/deixiscript/docs/thesis/1-intro.typ

 // could this be a problem of
 // but stat systmes

-== The End of Programming
+== Programming is dead

-Though it may sound paradoxical, in light of what we just said, unconstrained natural language may indeed be heading to become the primary means of interaction between us and our computers, in the short to medium term.
+Though it may sound paradoxical, in light of what we just said, natural language may indeed be headed to become the primary means of interaction between us and our computers, in the short to medium term.

-But this is not a paradox: the last decade (the 2010s) has seen the comeback and surge in popularity of Big Data and Machine Learning (ML) techniques on the scene of Artificial Intelligence (AI), along with the development of new Deep Learning architectures: such as the Transformer, originally proposed in 2017.
+But this is not a paradox: the last decade (the 2010s) has seen the flourishing and surge in popularity of Machine Learning (ML) techniques on the scene of Artificial Intelligence (AI) @brachman2022machines, along with the development of new Deep Learning architectures such as the Transformer @whatGptDoesWolfram.

-// TODO: transformer cite.

-Modern day Large Language Models (LLMs) can say and do things most of us never imagined were possible (in the practical sense) for a computer program before; though everyone knew, of course, of the theoretical possibility for such apparently "intelligent" behavior, as evidenced also by thought-experiments such as John Searle's famous Chinese Room argument.
+Modern day Large Language Models (LLMs) can say and do things most of us never imagined were possible (in the practical sense) for a computer program before; though everyone knew, of course, of the theoretical possibility for such apparently highly "intelligent" behavior, as evidenced also by thought-experiments such as John Searle's (1932-) famous Chinese Room argument, which we talk about in "Common Sense" @commonsense.

-// TODO: Searle cite

 Matt Welsh (1976-), computer scientist and software engineer, has written an article on January 2023 titled "The End of Programming" @Welsh2022.
-Welsh believes that the field of Computer Science is headed for an upheaval, that it won't even be remotely recognizable to what it is today, 10 to 30 years from now.
+Welsh believes that the entire field of Computer Science is headed for an upheaval, that it won't be even _remotely recognizable_ to what it is today, 10 to 30 years from now.

-Programming (intended as humans explicitly writing computer programs, in a formal language) will be dead by then, according to Welsh; of course, one will still be able to write and run programs in some formal language for his/her own amusement, but the serious work will be handled by Artificial Intelligence models.
+Programming (intended as humans explicitly writing computer programs, in a formal language) will be dead by then, according to Welsh; of course, one will still be able to write programs in some formal language for his/her own amusement, but the serious work will be done by Artificial Intelligence models.

-Our role as human beings in relation to computers might turn into an "educational" one (rather than an "engineering" one, as it remains today); we will have to "educate" machines, rather than to program them or even to "train" them with data (in the current Machine Learning sense of the word).
-Of course, we will be "educating" them, just like we educate children, speaking to them in natural language.
+Our role as human beings in relation to computers might turn into an "educational" one (rather than an "engineering" one, as it remains today); we will have to "educate" machines, rather than to program them or even to "train" them with data (in the current Machine Learning sense of the word "train").
+Of course, we will be "educating" these "temperamental, mysterious, adaptive agents" (as Welsh says), just like we educate our children, speaking to them in natural language.

 // Natural language is how we started
 // is this how it will end?

-// The paradigm shift will be huge: it is not clear whether we are even prepared to deal with it.
-// "the fundamental building blocks of computation are temperamental, mysterious, adaptive agents"
-// pandora's box

-== The Importance of Natural Language
+== Long live Natural Language

 This huge paradigm shift, that is awaiting us all, may sound like a great prospect.
-We will finally ditch those abstruse, unnatural, archaic ensembles of symbols, numbers and brackets, that a relatively restricted percentage of the human race still uses to move bits around in memory, and to light pixels on displays.
+We will finally ditch those abstruse, unnatural, archaic ensembles of symbols, numbers and brackets, that a relatively restricted percentage of the human race still uses daily to move bits around in memory, and to light pixels on displays.
 More people will finally have a (more intuitive) access to their machine's capabilities.

 Will the new normal really be so good?
-We certainly hope that it will, but we also fear that this _great leap forward_ has all the potential to come with its fair share of troubles, and not just the ones related to the economic effect of this paradigm shift on all people (not just the ones in software engineering), or the legal issues regarding the copyright of the data consumed or produced by AI-models.
+We certainly hope that it will, but we also fear that this _great leap forward_ has all the potential to come with its fair share of troubles, and not just the ones related to the economic @jobLossGpt effect of this paradigm shift on all people (not just the ones in software engineering), or the legal issues @legalRisksGpt regarding the copyright of the data consumed or produced by AI-models.

 // economy and law cite